Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Experimental Results

 \subsection{Experiment on Highly Deformable Terrain}

 The second experiment is conducted outdoors on a deformable terrain.
 As illustrated in Fig.~\ref{husky_mars_hill_image}, the Husky was driven twice straight up to a hill covered with sand.
-Fig.~\ref{vel_up_to_hill3} shows this estimated velocity and disturbance of this sequence.
+Fig.~\ref{vel_up_to_hill3} shows this estimated velocity and disturbance of this sequence in the world frame.
+In Fig.(\ref{husky}) The $x$-axis is pointing forward, $y$-axis is pointing left and $z$-axis is pointing upward.
 Compared to the baseline method, the proposed algorithm provides more accurate velocity estimations when Husky is experiencing severe slipping (seconds 8-12 and seconds 18-22).
 The quantitative results of this sequence are shown in Table~\ref{table: rmse2}.
 The proposed filter outperforms standard InEKF in all three velocity directions while keeping similar results in orientation.
 Slip velocity estimation is shown in the right three subplots in Fig.~\ref{vel_up_to_hill3}.
 The two peaks in the $x$ and $z$ directions represent severe slipping when the robot is on the slope of the hill.
 We observe that the peaks of the $z$-axis appear at second 8 and second 18 because at those moments robot is at the highest slope on the hill.
 Peaks of the $x$-axis appear later at second 11 and second 21 when the robot returns to the low-slope valley.
-To validate the proposed method as slip detector, we run the Chi-square test in Sec.~\ref{DOB_slip_observer_result}.
+To validate the proposed method as a slip detector, we run the Chi-square test in Sec.~\ref{DOB_slip_observer_result}.
 Quantitative results are shown in Table~\ref{table:slip_est}.
-Slip ground truth is labeled manually using the tire tracks.
+We achieve an accuracy of 65.76\% for sand terrain.

+In Table \ref{table: rmse2}, there is no clear improvement observed in the attitudes prediction of InEKF w/DOB when comparing sand terrain to an artificial soap terrain.
+For the sand terrain experiment, the FPR is found to be much higher than the FNR.
+This indicates that the estimator used for predicting slip events is over-confident.
+This discrepancy in the FPR and FNR and the degradation of the state estimator can be attributed to the use of the same set of hyperparameters, such as the decaying rate $\alpha$, for slip classification in both the soap and sand terrains.
+In reality, these parameters should be adjusted for different terrains.
+A valuable extension of this work would be to adapt the hyperparameters in real time using data-driven techniques.

+The ground truth for slip is determined through manual labeling of tire tracks.
+When the tire track is apparent, it is classified as a non-slip condition, whereas when the tire track is indistinct, it is identified as a slip condition.
+This labeling method can cause noise and a motion capture system can be a better way to label ground truth events.